mnkNattapong/alto-academy-part1/README.md

-# alto-academy-part1
+# Alto AIoT Academy Part 1

-This is the repository that includes all python projects in each class.
-The explaination of each project is explained in each folder.
+This repository includes all python projects with the explanation in each class for each folder.

 Also, the summary of each class is written in Wiki.